YoruYagami/EvilKali/README.md

 # EvilKali

 This is a Bash script that automates the download and installation of various penetration testing tools.
 The purpose of the script is to create an environment with all the necessary tools for red teaming.
-The script Place all the tools under the following directories:

 EvilKali is in an early state of release. many more tools will be added later.